 Tips for taking your drone on holiday

 Know the local laws: All countries have different rules and regulations on where you can and cannot fly your drone.
 For example, it’s illegal to fly drones in Dubai, it’s almost impossible to get a permit in Fiji or Canada, and in Egypt penalties range from one year in prison to capital punishment!!
-Make sure you’re clued up on up on your holiday destinations rules as many travellers have been caught off guard when it’s too late.
+Make sure you’re clued up on your holiday destinations rules as many travellers have been caught off guard when it’s too late.
 ‘Can I fly there’ is a groovy app that that tells you where you’re allowed to fly and if there are any restrictions in that area.
 Also DroneMate, has all of the recreational drone laws around the world.

 Tourist attractions have banned drones: You are not allowed to fly a drone at the Statue of Liberty, the Hoover Dam, the Colosseum, Stonehenge, or London’s Hyde Park.
 Before you take flight, consider if you’re allowed to, or you could find yourself in serious risk of some big fines, or worse.